rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 > * `reply_to`: Commonly used to name a callback queue.
 > * `correlation_id`: Useful to correlate RPC responses with requests.
 >
 > The other useful property is `headers`.
-As a value of that property
+As a value
-> you can put any dictionary, which makes it very useful to handle
+> you can put any dictionary - it's very useful to handle
-> any custom headers.
+> custom headers.

 ### Correlation id